 • Learn more about strategic litigation in the Eastern Caribbean

-• A case digest and the judgment from the Saint Lucia High Court will shortly be available on HDT’s library of resources
+• A case digest and the judgment from the Saint Lucia High Court is available on HDT’s library of resources

 • Visit the Human Dignity Trust’s interactive map to see which countries across the world continue to criminalise LGBT people